YemreAybey/React-Infinite-Scroll/README.md

 # React Infinite Scroll with Hooks

-Add infinite scroll feature to you applications with React Infinite Scroll Component.
+Add infinite scroll feature to your applications with React Infinite Scroll Component.
 You can use it anywhere in any condition.

 [![Contributors][contributors-shield]][contributors-url]